Yogurt is a common home remedy for vaginal yeast infections. Research indicates that using a yogurt suppository may help combat these infections.

 - experiencing hormonal changes

 - having sex

 - changing tampons too infrequently

 While sex can sometimes lead to an overgrowth of Candida, a yeast infection is not a sexually transmitted infection (STI).

 Symptoms of a vaginal yeast infection include:

-- an itchy or burning sensation in the vagina
+- a burning sensation in the vagina

 - thick, white, clumpy discharge